AlphaTechnolog/nvcodark/README.md

 ## Creating your config

-By default darknvim reads a file named `lua/default_rc.lua`, it file is tracked by git, is recommended you create your custom config, to it copy it file content and create a new file named `lua/rc.lua` that contains the `lua/default_rc.lua` content, you can do it with a simple sh command:
+By default nvcodark reads a file named `lua/default_rc.lua`, it file is tracked by git, is recommended you create your custom config, to it copy it file content and create a new file named `lua/rc.lua` that contains the `lua/default_rc.lua` content, you can do it with a simple sh command: